How Do Free Apps Make Money in 2024? (With Expert’s Insights and Examples)

 Likely not.

-Fortunately, asking for an upfront download fee is only one of the many ways to make money from mobile apps.
+Fortunately, charging an upfront download or subscription fee is only one of the many ways to make money from mobile apps.

-There are other means to generate revenue while keeping your app free — and I’ll gladly share the most effective ones in this article.
-So, read on.
+There are other means to generate revenue while keeping your app free, and I’ll gladly share the most effective ones in this article.

-But first, let’s have a closer look at the pros and cons of paid and free apps.
+But first, let’s look at the pros and cons of paid and free apps.

 Paid vs free apps